QUEUES¶

 The RabbitQueue constructor takes the following arguments:

-• exclusive: bool = False - this queue can only be connected within the current connection.
-Such a queue will also be deleted when disconnected from RabbitMQ.
+name: str - queue namedurable: bool = False - if set to True, restore queue at RabbitMQ restartedauto_delete: bool = False - if set to True, delete queue with RabbitMQ disconnectedexclusive: bool = False - this queue can only be connected within the current connection.
+Such a queue will also be deleted when disconnected from RabbitMQ.passive: bool = False- when set to

-• when set to False, Propan will attempt to create a queue with the required parameters, or check those parameters to match an already existing queue with the same name.
+False, Propan will attempt to create a queue with the required parameters, or check those parameters to match an already existing queue with the same name. - when set to

-• when set to True, Propan will not create a queue, but only connect to an existing one.
+True, Propan will not create a queue, but only connect to an existing one.
 In this case, if the requested queue does not exist, an error will occur.

-• robust: bool = True - recreate the queue when reconnecting to RabbitMQ
+robust: bool = True - recreate the queue when reconnecting to RabbitMQtimeout: int | float - response timeout from RabbitMQarguments: dict[str, Any] | None = None - custom queue arguments

 The parameters for connecting the queue to exchange are also passed in its constructor:

-• bind_arguments: dict[str, Any] | None = None - arguments to header exchange routing
+routing_key: str - routing key for connecting to exchange.
+If not specified, thenameargument is usedbind_arguments: dict[str, Any] | None = None - arguments to header exchange routing